julioespin/julioespin.github.io/Massachusetts_School_Analysis.md

 <img src="images/Massachussets Grad Rate.png"/>

-The next KPI was looking at class size and its affect on college attendance.
+The next KPI was class size and its affect on college attendance.
 The data was analyzed by creating a scatter plot to show the relationship between class size and student attendance.
 We see that a 12-20 student class size range provides the highest concentration of students attending college and there does not appear to be significant attendance if class sizes were outside of this range.

 Within the same scatter plot, college attendace for students that are economically disadvantaged was observed.
 We see that those that are less econmically diadvantaged have a higher rate of attending college.